adnammit/notes/react.md

 ### Hooks Cheat Sheet
 * **useState**: adds state to a functional component
 * **useEffect**: runs after every render, handles side effects -- good for data fetching, synchronization after data changes
+* **useMemo**: memoizes a value to optimize performance by preventing expensive calculations on every render - it only recomputes the memoized value when one of the dependencies has changed
 * **useReducer**: an alternative to `useState` -- good for managing state objects that contain multiple sub-values